kanidm/kanidm/kanidm_book/src/integrations/ldap.md

 they can be used to gain extended read permissions for those service accounts.

 Api tokens can also be used to gain extended search permissions with LDAP.
-To do this you can bind with a dn of "dn=token" and provide the api token in the password.
+To do this you can bind with a dn of `dn=token` and provide the api token in the password.

-> **NOTE** The 'dn=token' keyword is guaranteed to not be used by any other entry, which is why it was chosen as the keyword to initiate api token binds.
+> **NOTE** The `dn=token` keyword is guaranteed to not be used by any other entry, which is why it was chosen as the keyword to initiate api token binds.

 ```shell
 ldapwhoami -H ldaps://URL -x -D "dn=token" -w "TOKEN"